diasurgical/devilution/README.md

 As a side goal Devilution tries to document the unused and cut content from the final game.
 Development of Diablo was rushed near the end--many ideas were scrapped and multiplayer was quickly hacked in.
 By examining the source, we can see various quirks of planned development.

 # Compiling
-Diablo was developed on Windows 95 using Visual C++ 4.20 and later 5.10 for newer patches.
+Diablo was developed on Windows 95 using Visual C++ 4.20 and later 5.10 and 6 for newer patches.
 Devilution is optimized for the same tools originally used but is also compatible with modern setups.

-### Building with Visual C++ 4/5/6
+### Building with Visual C++ 6
 - Open the project workspace `Diablo.dsw`, choose `Debug` or `Release`, and then `Build Diablo.exe`.

-To build a binary as close as possible to the original, use [Visual C++ 5](https://winworldpc.com/product/visual-c/5x) upgraded to [Service Pack 3](http://www.mediafire.com/file/jw4j4sd5dnzze4p/VS97SP3.zip).
+To build a binary with functions compiled as close as possible to the original, use [Visual C++ 6](https://winworldpc.com/product/visual-c/6x) with Service Pack 3 or lower.

+If you aim to build a binary as close as possible to the original one you will also need [Visual C++ 5](https://winworldpc.com/product/visual-c/5x) with [Service Pack 3](http://www.mediafire.com/file/jw4j4sd5dnzze4p/VS97SP3.zip), since the original binary as linked with the older linker from that.
+Sadly, you cannot use the old linker right out of VC6, so you'll need to link manually or via the `MakefileVC` in the project root.

 ### Building with Visual Studio 2010-2017
 - Open the project solution `Diablo.sln`, choose `Debug` or `Release`, and then `Build Solution`.